vsouza/awesome-ios/README.md

  * [ReflectedStringConvertible](https://github.com/mattcomi/ReflectedStringConvertible) - A protocol that allows any class to be printed as if it were a struct. :large_orange_diamond:
  * [Evergreen](https://github.com/viWiD/Evergreen) - Most natural Swift logging :large_orange_diamond:
  * [Logkit](https://github.com/logkit/logkit) - An efficient logging library for OS X, iOS, watchOS, and tvOS – written in Swift.
 Log to console, file, HTTP service, or your own endpoint.
 Simple to get started, but smartly customizable :large_orange_diamond:
- * [Benchmark](https://github.com/WorldDownTown/Benchmark) - The Benchmark⏲ module provides methods to measure and report the time used to execute Swift code. :large_orange_diamond:

 ### Maps
  * [Route-me](https://github.com/route-me/route-me) - Open source map library for iOS.